 Hazard map, including danger description:

-The danger description is based directly on the zoomable hazard map.
+The danger description is given directly on the zoomable hazard map.
 As users move their mouse over the hazard map, the individual regions are highlighted.
 Clicking the map opens a window containing the relevant danger description.
-During the winter, the hazard map and danger descriptions are updated twice a day, at 8 am and 5 pm.
+The hazard map and danger descriptions are issued at 5 pm and, depending on the avalanche situation during the winter, updated at 8 am (see “Publication times and validity”).

 Snowpack and weather